janaki-krish/fend-project-memorygame/README.md

 When all the card pairs are matched, a popup dialog appears asking to restart the game.

 ### Special features
-When the user hovers on a card, the card is scaled to show that it is active When two cards do not match, after a few seconds, they automatically flip to their original state When two cards match, they are highlighted
+When the user hovers on a card, the card is scaled to show that it is active.
+When two cards do not match, after a few seconds, they automatically flip to their original state.
+When two cards match, they are highlighted.

 ## Resources used